Set Custom Visitor Properties with the Pageview API

 pt: crobox.PAGE_INDEX,

-// The cp (custom property) field lets you send any custom visitor property
+// The cp field lets you send custom visitor properties

 cp: {